Hydrogel: Preparation

 There are two suggested mechanisms behind physical hydrogel formation, the first one being the gelation of nanofibrous peptide assemblies, usually observed for oligopeptide precursors.
 The precursors self-assemble into fibers, tapes, tubes, or ribbons that entangle to form non-covalent cross-links.
 The second mechanism involves non-covalent interactions of cross-linked domains that are separated by water-soluble linkers, and this is usually observed in longer multi-domain structures.
 Tuning of the supramolecular interactions to produce a self-supporting network that does not precipitate, and is also able to immobilize water which is vital for to gel formation.
 Most oligopeptide hydrogels have a β-sheet structure, and assemble to form fibers, although α-helical peptides have also been reported.
 The typical mechanism of gelation involves the oligopeptide precursors self-assemble into fibers that become elongated, and entangle to form cross-linked gels.

-One notable method of initiating a polymerization fuving involves the use of light as a stimulus.
+One notable method of initiating a polymerization reaction involves the use of light as a stimulus.
 In this method, photoinitiators, compounds that cleave from the absorption of photons, are added to the precursor solution which will become the hydrogel.
 When the precursor solution is exposed to a concentrated source of light, usually ultraviolet irradiation, the photoinitiators will cleave and form free radicals, which will begin a polymerization reaction that forms crosslinks between polymer strands.
 This reaction will cease if the light source is removed, allowing the amount of crosslinks formed in the hydrogel to be controlled.
 The properties of a hydrogel are highly dependent on the type and quantity of its crosslinks, making photopolymerization a popular choice for fine-tuning hydrogels.
 This technique has seen considerable use in cell and tissue engineering applications due to the ability to inject or mold a precursor solution loaded with cells into a wound site, then solidify it in situ.

 Physically crosslinked hydrogels can be prepared by different methods depending on the nature of the crosslink involved.
-Polyvinyl alcohol hydrogels are usually produced by the freeze-thawed technique.
+Polyvinyl alcohol hydrogels are usually produced by the freeze-thaw technique.
 In this, the solution is frozen for a few hours, then thawed at room temperature, and the cycle is repeated until a strong and stable hydrogel is formed.
 Alginate hydrogels are formed by ionic interactions between alginate and double-charged cations.
 A salt, usually calcium chloride, is dissolved into an aqueous sodium alginate solution, that causes the calcium ions to create ionic bonds between alginate chains.
 Gelatin hydrogels are formed by temperature change.
-A water solution of gelatin forms an hydrogel at temperatures below 37-35 °C, as Van der Waals interactions between collagen fibers become stronger than thermal molecular vibrations.
+A water solution of gelatin forms an hydrogel at temperatures below 37–35 °C, as Van der Waals interactions between collagen fibers become stronger than thermal molecular vibrations.